 What to expect as your Shiba Inu ages?

 Your Shiba Inu has grown older and you are starting to see signs of aging.
 What more should you look out for?
-For one, since its immune system has weakened, your Shiba Inu is now at higher risk of diseases and illness, as well as degenerative diseases.
+Since its immune system has weakened, your Shiba Inu is now at higher risk of diseases and illness, as well as degenerative diseases.
 This can lead to arthritis and will cause him to slow down.
 He may not be able to walk or play for longer periods, gets tired easily, and might also have difficulties in getting up, looking for a comfortable sleeping position, and going up and down the stairs.

-Several senior dogs also suffer from kidney disease, liver disease, heart disease, and other serious health conditions that can lead to weight loss, extreme lethargy, and worse, pain.
+Several senior dogs also suffer from kidney disease, liver disease, heart disease, and other serious health conditions that lead to weight loss, extreme lethargy, and pain.
 There are also senior dogs that have become immensely passive and have gained excessive weight, causing obesity.

 Care for Senior Shiba Inu: Tips and How-to